swaywm/sway/CONTRIBUTING.md

 **Release candidate**: at some point (usually when development is fairly quiet), SirCmpwn will announce an upcoming release candidate, often 2 weeks in advance.
-When the two weeks are up, a branch is cut (i.e. 0.8-rc1) and from that point only bugfixex land in this branch.
+When the two weeks are up, a branch is cut (i.e. 0.8-rc1) and from that point only bugfixes land in this branch.
 Each morning, if bugfixes landed during the previous day, a new RC is cut.
 During the RC phase, more adventurous users are encouraged to upgrade and start looking for and reporting bugs (especially in new features).